tjshiu/Computer-Science-Topics/prototypes/README.md

 fido.sayHello();
 ```
 This methods returns an entirely new object with its \_\_proto\_\_ set to whatever argument is passed to `Object.create`.

+Important things to highlight about this method:
+* `Dog.prototype = Object.create(Animal.prototype)` <- Setting the object's prototype to be another copy of the object's prototypal object.
+* `Dog.prototype.constructor = Dog` <- Ensured that the instance of Dog is not Animal and is actually Dog.
+* `Animal.call(this, name)` <- Used a super-constructor function